vuejs/vue-cli/docs/migrating-from-v3/README.md

 - In v3, only `vuex` or `vue-router` will be added to the project;
 - In v4, there will also be `@vue/cli-plugin-vuex` or `@vue/cli-plugin-router` installed.

-This currently does not make an actual difference for end-users, but such design allows us to add more features for vuex & vue-router users later.
+This currently does not make an actual difference for end-users, but such design allows us to add more features for Vuex and Vue Router users later.

 For preset and plugin authors, there are several noteworthy changes in the two plugins: